Wei2624/Wei2624.github.io/_MachineLearning/sv_discriminative_model.md

 We can imagine the clssification as a special regression problem where we only regress to a set of binary values, 0 and 1.
 Sometimes, we use -1 and 1 notation as well.
 We call it negative class and positive class, respectively.

-However, it does not make sense that we predict any values other than 0 and 1.
+However, if we apply regression model here, it does not make sense that we predict any values other than 0 and 1.
 Therefore, we modify the hypothese function to be:

 $$h_{\theta}(x) = g(\theta^T x) = \frac{1}{1+\exp(-\theta^Tx)}$$